dhicks/glyphosate/readme.md

     For this step, the file `1_comment_metadata.csv` (generated in step 1) is opened in Excel, edited, and saved as `2_comment_metadata.xlsx`.

-3. Comments and attachments are combined into a single dataframe by the script `3_combine_comments_attachments.R`.
+3. Comments and attachments are combined into a single dataframe by the script [`3_combine_comments_attachments.R`](3_combine_comments_attachments.html).

-4. The script `4_prep_fit_word2vec.R` standardizes the combined comments, identifies significant multigrams (phrases comprising multiple words), and fits a [word embedding](https://en.wikipedia.org/wiki/Word2vec) model.
+4. The script [`4_prep_fit_word2vec.R`](4_prep_fit_word2vec.html) standardizes the combined comments, identifies significant multigrams (phrases comprising multiple words), and fits a [word embedding](https://en.wikipedia.org/wiki/Word2vec) model.
 Word embeddings represent words in relatively low-dimensional vector spaces; the cosine similarity of a pair of vectors is proportionate to the probability of the corresponding words occurring close to each other.
 The fitted word2vec model is saved in the file `glyphosate_w2v.bin`.

-5. The script `5_clustering.R` uses affinity propagation to construct clusters of terms.
+5. The script [`5_clustering.R`](5_clustering.html) uses affinity propagation to construct clusters of terms.
 "Focal terms" are identified as the terms with the highest information gain for distinguishing industry and advocacy comments.
 This initial termlist is expanded by taking the 500 most similar terms from the fitted word embedding model.
 These 500 terms are then clustered using affinity propagation and word embedding similarity.
 After clusters are developed, they are "mapped" to individual comments, and [dot plots](https://en.wikipedia.org/wiki/Dot_plot_(statistics)) are used to identify clusters that are more strongly associated with industry or advocacy comments.

-6. The script `6_ml.R` constructs a machine learning classifier to distinguish pro- and anti-glyphosate comments, extracts the most important terms for this classifier, and constructs partial dependence plots.
+6. The script [`6_ml.R`](6_ml.html) constructs a machine learning classifier to distinguish pro- and anti-glyphosate comments, extracts the most important terms for this classifier, and constructs partial dependence plots.

-7. The file `7_findings.R` draws some implications from the cluster analysis in step 5.
+7. The file [`7_findings.R`](7_findings.html) draws some implications from the cluster analysis in step 5.
 It discusses linguistic differences between advocacy and industry comments; suggests how these differences might have influenced EPA's decisionmaking; and examines the relative prominence of workers, consumers, children, and farmers in the comments.

-NB To view HTML views, prepend `https://htmlpreview.github.io/?` to the entire URL, including the `https`.
-For example, <https://htmlpreview.github.io/?https://github.com/dhicks/glyphosate/blob/master/7_findings.html>.